ISCA Special Interest Group: Speech Synthesis (SynSig)

 - Secretary: Olivier Boeffard (IRISA / University of Rennes 1 - ENSSAT, Rennes, France)

-- ISCA liaison officer: Martti Vainio (Department of Speech Sciences, University of Helsinki, Helsinki, Finland)
+- ISCA liaison officer: Martti Vainio (Institute of Behavioural Sciences, University of Helsinki, Helsinki, Finland)

 - Speech synthesis workshops